| The following is the complete

 the maturity and insightfulness to withhold comments until the series

+is finished.
+Especially after today.
 So far I have compared basic environmental differences

 between ferret ownership in the USA/Canada vs. everyplace else.
 But